-The law of comparative advantage: The individual, firm, region or country with the lower opportunity cost of producing a particular output should specialize in producing that output.

-- Absolute advantage: The ability to produce a product with fewer resources than other producers require. - Comparative advantage: The ability to produce a product at a lower opportunity cost than other producers face.
-Resources are allocated most efficiently when production and trade conform to the law of comparative advantage.
+- A. The Law of Comparative Advantage (Slide 7): The individual, firm, region or country with the lower opportunity cost of producing a particular output should specialize in producing that output. - B. Absolute advantage versus Comparative advantage: (Slide 8) - Absolute advantage: The ability to produce a product with fewer resources than other producers require. - Comparative advantage: The ability to produce a product at a lower opportunity cost than other producers face.
+Resources are allocated most efficiently when production and trade conform to the law of comparative advantage. - Absolute advantage focuses on who uses the fewest resources and Comparative advantage focuses on what else those resources could produce.

-Specialization and Exchange
+C. Specialization and Exchange (Slide 9)

-• Barter: A system of exchange in which products are traded directly for other products.
+- Barter: A system of exchange in which products are traded directly for other products. - Money: A medium of exchange in economies with extensive specialization

-© 2012 Cengage Learning.
+© 2013 Cengage Learning.
 All Rights Reserved.
 May not be copied, scanned, or duplicated, in whole or in part, except for use as permitted in a license distributed with a certain product or service or otherwise on a password-protected website for classroom use.